otaviogood/carputer/readme.md

 0. convert TRAINING images to np arrays: `python NeuralNet/filemash.py /path/to/data` (Can be multiple paths)
 0. convert TEST images to np arrays: `python NeuralNet/filemash.py /path/to/data --gen_test` (Can be multiple paths)
-0. train a model: `python NeuralNet/convnet02.py`
+0. train a model: `python NeuralNet/convnet02.py`.
+Train for minimum 1500 iterations, ideally around 5000 iterations.
 0. use this model to drive the car (see above)